Link Search Menu Expand Document

 Adrian Cockcroft told one of us that Netflix wrote model Test Doubles that would “… dynamically create similar input content for tests classified along the axes that mattered for the algorithm.”
 In other words, while traditional test doubles usually hard-code deterministic outputs for specific inputs, make the test double for a probabilistic model generate nondeterministic outputs that are within the expected bounds of acceptability, so that tests using these test doubles can fully exercise the unit under test with a full range of possible, but acceptable outputs.

-APIs in AI-based Applications
+Designing APIs in AI-based Applications

 A hallmark of good software design is clear and unambiguous abstractions with API interfaces between modules that try to eliminate potential misunderstands and guide the user to do the correct things.
-Exchanging free form text between users and tools is the worst possible interface, from this perspective.

 Abstractions Encapsulate Complexities